yorik1984/newpaper.nvim/README.md

 ### W.I.P.🚧

 ### ℹ️ Info
-A fork of [material.nvim](https://github.com/marko-cerovac/material.nvim) colorscheme for NeoVim using [Papercolor](NLKNguyen/papercolor-theme) color palette with small changes written in Lua.
+A fork of [material.nvim](https://github.com/marko-cerovac/material.nvim) colorscheme for Neovim using [Papercolor](NLKNguyen/papercolor-theme) color palette with small changes written in Lua.
 LaTeX and Markdown syntax highlight get from [sublime-writing-color-scheme](https://github.com/kmisiunas/sublime-writing-color-scheme).

-Newpaper.nvim is meant to be a fast and modern colorscheme written in Lua that supports a lot of the new features added to NeoVim like built-in LSP and [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter).
+Newpaper.nvim is meant to be a fast and modern colorscheme written in Lua that supports a lot of the new features added to Neovim like built-in LSP and [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter).

 <div align="center">